Bankruptcy Attorney in Killeen & Waco Experienced in Representing Active Duty Military Members and Veterans

 Having unpaid debt is an issue that can effect your Security Clearance.
 In the eyes of the military, if you owe unpaid debt you are subject to bribery or compromise.
 In other words, soldiers owning money are under financial strain and therefore could be bribed into revealing military confidences in exchange for money.
 So, it is the debt, not the bankruptcy, that causes the Security Clearance problem.
 If you have debt, you could loose or not obtain a Security Clearance which is a prerequisite to advancing in your military career.

-Since the vast majority of cases filed by Erin B. Shank are Chapter 7 cases, the debts are legally discharged (forgiven) in three months.
+Since the vast majority of cases filed by Erin Baker Shank are Chapter 7 cases, the debts are legally discharged (forgiven) in three months.
 We have actually filed Chapter 7 cases for soldiers who have had their Security Clearances revoked or denied, who were able to obtain Security Clearances after their Chapter 7 discharge.
 Security Clearances are granted and then renewed periodically.
 If you incur debt after you receive your Security Clearance, we can file a Chapter 7 bankruptcy case for you and have you discharge and your case concluded before your next Security Clearance renewal date.
 You will then be discharged of all of your debt and so your debt will not prohibit you from obtaining a renewal of your Security Clearance.

 If you file a Chapter 13 bankruptcy case, you owe your debt until you make all of your Chapter 13 wage garnishment payments and so you are subject to bribery the entire time you are the subject of your active Chapter 13 case - three to five years.
 Therefore, we do not file Chapter 13 cases for our clients who are trying to obtain or retain a Military Security Clearance.